 When promoting your webinar, it’s a good rule of thumb to send several reminders, including the day of the event.

 - Create a strong script

 Talking about a subject for an entire hour can be difficult, even if you’re passionate about the topic.
 Writing a well-written script may be an essential step in webinar planning.
-A script is your road map and can do wonders for your webinar.
-Every word you say doesn’t have to be scripted.
+Every word you say doesn’t have to be scripted, but a script is your road map that can do wonders for your webinar.
 Even if you deviate and go off script, these notes will keep you on course.

 - Practice before going live